 6.5 Creedmoor 147gr ELDM wind dot value is 4.7mph

 50 BMG 750gr wind dot value is 6mph

 Now that you know the basics of MRAD long range shooting get out to your local range and throw some lead down range or better yet, find a friend with property and a 1000 yard view.

 US Army and Air Force (Retired)

-Major Robinette was a Battalion Marksmanship Champion, Squadron Rifle Team Captain and Range Officer.
+Major Robinette was a Battalion Marksmanship Champion, Squadron Rifle Team Captain, Range Officer and F-15 Eagle pilot.
+Rob also spent 10 years as a federal law enforcement officer.
+He holds a Federal Firearms License and is the owner of Nolichucky Guns.
 He enjoys all forms of rifle and pistol use.